masterdesky/ELTE-astronomy-complex-exam/cosmology/1-COSMOLOGY_Fundamentals_of_Relativistic_Cosmology.md

     \sum_{\mu} \nabla_\mu T^{\mu \nu} = 0 \, ,
 $$

 a global conservation law is much more elusive.
+At the end of the day, when we talk about "conservation of energy" in the context of cosmology and general relativity, we talk about energy conservation in a local sense, where it is still valid.

 Moreover, in an expanding universe, one has to take into account the redshift of photons.
 As the universe expands, the energy of a photon decreases as its wavelength gets stretched.
 This energy seemingly "disappears".
 Some propose that this radiant energy transforms into gravitational energy, while others suggest the energy is simply lost.
 Regardless, these phenomena aren't considered as "exceptions" to the law of energy conservation, but rather a reflection of the fact that the notion of "total energy" is more subtle in the context of general relativity and an expanding universe.